 "Hey Pizza" is generally considered to be one of the best episodes of Teen Titans Go!, and has spawned some absolutely wild Teen Titans Go! fan theories.
-While few think TTG reaches the level of its predecessor, Teen Titans (a show that many attest is the best superhero cartoon ever), the sillier iteration of this pint-sized super team still has a huge, loyal fan base.
+While few think TTG reaches the level of its predecessor, Teen Titans (a show that many attest is the best superhero cartoon ever), the five seasons of this sillier iteration of this pint-sized super team still has a huge, loyal fan base.

 What's most surprising, however, is that there are actually some believable theories about Teen Titans Go!.
 Of course, they aren't all convincing — some are just straight up hilarious — but even the most ridiculous carry entertainment value.
 Sure, it might be a stretch to seriously argue that the Teen Titans are actually supervillains, but it's still an absolutely wild idea to consider.